jdav892/JitLet/README.md

-A basic clone of Git written in node.js for deeper understanding(with personal features added and open to suggestions to make this a smoother experience)
+A basic clone of Git written in node.js for deeper understanding(with personal features added and open to suggestions to make this a smoother experience).
+This will probably be broken up into smaller modules at a later date.